Donald T. Saposnek, Ph.D., is a Clinical-Child Psychologist, Child Custody Mediator, and Family Therapist.

 And, he is co-author of the 2012 book, Splitting America: How Politicians, Super PACs and the News Media Mirror High Conflict Divorce.

 Dr. Saposnek is the past editor of the international Academy of Family Mediators' Mediation News and the international Association for Conflict Resolution's Family Mediation News.
-He is a Founding Board Member of the international Academy of Professional Family Mediators and is the current editor of The Professional Family Mediator.
+He is a Founding Board Member of the Academy of Professional Family Mediators, editor of The Professional Family Mediator and Editor-in-Chief of all publications of the Academy of Professional Family Mediators.
 He is on the editorial boards of the Family Court Review and Conflict Resolution Quarterly journals.

 Dr. Saposnek has published extensively in the professional literature on divorce, child custody and child psychology.